+Chapter 2

-2. POTENTIAL INTERACTIONS OF PPAF-III PROJECT
+POTENTIAL INTERACTIONS OF PPAF-III PROJECT

 104. PPAF's interventions directly or indirectly impact indigenous communities and their knowledge systems, practices and values.
 These impacts can be positive or negative.
 The positive impacts arise directly from the inputs of a subproject.
-Since the subprojects are normally small-scale and community based, negative impacts are expected to be mini mal.
+Since the subprojects are normally small-scale and community based, negative impacts are expected to be minimal.
 These may include divisiveness among the indigenous community members resulting from inequitable distributions of benefits.
-It is therefore important that all community activities under the project incorporate processes and procedure for IP participation and consultation, and ensure that the subprojects are community driven.
-Other negative impacts can be disturbances to cultural or religious places of the community and local grazing or hunting grounds.
+It is therefore important that all community activities under the project incorporate processes and procedure for IP participation and consultation, and ensure that the subprojects are community and local grazing or hunting grounds.
 The indigenous knowledge systems, practices and values of the IP community must be safeguarded during the project and efforts must be taken to ensure that subproject activities are not in conflict with traditional, social and religious values.

-2.1.
-Critical Issues
+2.1 Critical Issues

-- 105. It is evident from the interaction and consultations with the Kalash communities that they have collective relationship with their lands, territories and natural resources.
+105. It is evident from the interaction and consultations with the Kalash communities that they have collective relationship with their lands, territories and natural resources.
 This relationship is intergenerational and critical to the identity, economic sustainability and survival of these Indigenous Peoples as distinct cultural communities.
 Without access to their lands, territories and resources, the physical and cultural survival of Indigenous Peoples can be threatened.
-In that regards, at least two particular risks relevant for the type of subprojects supported by PPAF are: - Indigenous Peoples' rights are recognized in international agreements and for World Bank-supported projects by the Bank's own policy.
-The planning and implementation process of the PPAF-III subprojects, led by POs, has to identify and recognize these rights to ensure that activities do not adversely affect such rights; - Loss of culture and social cohesion Given Indigenous Peoples' distinct cultures and identities and their frequent marginalization from the surrounding mainstream communities, PPAF interventions may have the risk of imposing changes to or disruption of their culture and social organization, whether inadvertently or not.
+In that regards, at least two particular risks relevant for the type of subprojects supported by PPAF are:

+Indigenous Peoples' rights are recognised in international agreements and for World Bank-supported projects by the Bank's own policy.
+The planning and implementation process of the PPAF-III subprojects, led by POs, has to identify and recognise these rights to ensure that activities do not adversely affect such rights; Loss of culture and social cohesion - Given Indigenous Peoples' distinct cultures and identities and their frequent marginalization from the surrounding mainstream communities, PPAF interventions may have the risk of imposing changes to or disruption of their culture and social Organisation, whether inadvertently or not.
 While these indigenous communities may welcome and seek change, they can be vulnerable when such change is imposed from external and when such change is rushed.
-Moreover, since many indigenous communities' culture and social organization are intertwined with their land and natural resource use practices, changes to these practices may result in unintended and unexpected changes in culture and social organization which may lead to social disruption and conflicts within and between communities and other stakeholders.
-This is relevant for all types of subprojects, but particularly for subprojects that aim to change livelihood and natural resource use practices and access and those that create new institutional structures at the local level.
+Moreover, since many indigenous communities' culture and social Organisation are intertwined with their land and natural resource use practices, changes to these practices may result in unintended and unexpected changes in culture and social Organisation which may lead to social disruption and conflicts within and between communities and other stakeholders.
+This is relevant for all types of subprojects, but particularly for sub- projects that aim to change livelihood and natural resource use practices and access and those that create new institutional structures at the local level.

-2.2.
-Positive Potential Impacts of PPAF-III Project Components
+2.2 Positive Potential Impacts of PPAF-III Project Components